 It can be tricky to cope with this kind of schedule, which means many, many hours in the air, but I’m lucky that I have no problem sleeping on a plane!

 When you fly as much as I do, you get into a pretty familiar routine.
 I don’t do any exercises when flying but use compression socks, and spend as much time as possible lying down.
-I try not to eat much – I’m not a fan of airplane food, everything is just so weird.
+Will try not to eat much – I’m not a fan of airplane food, everything is just so weird.

 I always take my book, my MP3, my phone and my computer.
 I like to watch movies – I just saw the documentary about Amy Winehouse, which was very good and emotional.